 Having worked with many divorcing parents and having experienced a difficult divorce herself, Sharon believes that the PNDC process can be used to improve co-parenting communication.
 Even if there is currently no face-to-face or verbal communication, parents can still utilize the PNDC process in written communication.

-Apart from traditional forms of written communication like letters or emails, the PNDC process can also be implemented when communicating through tools like the OurFamilyWizard applications.
+Apart from traditional forms of written communication like letters or emails, the PNDC process can also be implemented when communicating through tools like OurFamilyWizard.
 "Ever since I heard about OurFamilyWizard, I feel like the attitude you have, the compassion, the care, and also the structure you've created is actually helping to eliminate the very thing that I'm talking about in terms of defensiveness," she says.

 "The very structure of OurFamilyWizard is designed to create a safety and a process that actually, by its very nature, is eliminating a vast amount of the defensiveness that will go on for people when they're having to manage these kinds of things themselves," says Sharon.
 With tools that take opportunities for conflict out of requests and information exchanges, the risk of power struggles and defensive communication can be reduced.